-What do you learn in culinary school?
+What did you learn in culinary school?

 Culinary school is often the first port of call for many aspiring chefs.
 Whether you have your heart set on becoming a chef or a pastry chef, understanding how to get into cooking and learning what culinary school teaches you can help you make informed decisions about whether culinary school is right for you.